 An in-depth exploration of painting focused on realism but also exploring abstraction, and mixed media approaches.
 This course builds on concepts from ART 206.
 Prerequisite: ART 206 or consent.

 Travel to specific regions or foreign countries for on-location photography.
-Topics include improving photographic skills, experiencing local arts and cultures, and creating interpretations of travel experiences.
+Students experience local arts and cultures, and create visual interpretations of travel experiences.
 Students must supply a digital camera.
 Travel may be physically demanding.
-May be repeated for credit as location varies.
 Prerequisite: consent.
-Offered in selected winter and summer sessions.
+Offered in selected Winter and Summer sessions.

 Intermediate exploration of digital photography.
 Emphasizes aesthetics and the development of personally meaningful portfolio projects.
-Topics include digital retouch, printing, and creative computer techniques with Photoshop.
-Students must supply a digital camera with manual control options.
-Students are responsible for the commercial development of all prints.
-Prerequisite: ART 208, 225, or consent.
-Offered each spring.
+Topics include digital retouch and creative Photoshop techniques.
+Students must supply a digital camera and are responsible for the commercial-development of all prints.
+Prerequisite: ART 208 or consent.
+Offered intermittenly.

 A continuation of Sculpture I, with special emphasis on exploring material for sculpture as used in mobiles, constructions, installations, and environmental works.
 Prerequisite: ART 209 or consent.
-Studio course.
 Lab fee.

-A continuation of Ceramics I, with special emphasis on wheel techniques and thrown forms.
+A continuation of ART 213, with special emphasis on wheel techniques and thrown forms.
 Students experiment with clays and glazes and have the opportunity to fire their own works.
-Prerequisite: ART 117 or consent.
-Studio course.
+Prerequisite: ART 213 or consent.
 Lab fee.

 Allows qualified students to assist art instructors in teaching their classes.
 Pass/fail grading.
 Prerequisite: consent.
 Offered each semester.

-Offers the opportunity for focused, in-depth study of one studio art medium, including related aesthetic and historical considerations.
-Topics may include: mixed media, jewelry, prints, fibers, installations, environmental art, raku, glass, blacksmithing, etc. May be repeated for credit as topics change.
-Prerequisite: junior/senior status or consent.
-Studio course.
+Focused, in-depth study of one studio art medium, including related aesthetic and historical considerations.
+Topics may include: mixed media, jewelry, prints, fibers, public art, raku, glass, etc. May be repeated for credit as topics change.
 Lab fee.
 Offered each semester.

-An advanced art and design course exploring two dimensional image making in traditional and nontraditional drawing and painting media.
-This course is designed for continued growth and exploration of materials and concepts.
+Advanced art and design course exploring two- dimensional image making in traditional and nontraditional drawing and painting media.
+Designed for continued growth and exploration of materials and concepts.
 May be repeated for additional credit.
 Prerequisite: ART 305 or 306 or consent.
-Studio course meets 4 hours each week.
-Art fee.
+Offered intermittenly.

-An advanced studio art course designed for the student's continued growth and exploration of three-dimensional methods and materials.
+Advanced studio art course designed for the student's continued growth and exploration of three-dimensional methods and materials.
 May be repeated for additional credit.
-Prerequisites: ART 117, 209, 211, 212, 213, 313, or 309.
-Studio course.
+Prerequisites: ART 309, 313 or consent.
 Lab fee.
 Offered intermittently.

-Advanced course requiring the development of a studio research project.
-Students create a thematically focused body of artwork for exhibition, an explanatory paper, and an oral presentation while acquiring professional skills appropriate to arts-related careers.
-Prerequisite: consent.
+Requires the development of a studio research project.
+Students create artwork for exhibition, an explanatory paper, and an oral presentation while acquiring professional skills appropriate to arts-related careers.
+Prerequisite: Fall presentation of research topic and consent.
 Offered each spring.

 A survey of the visual arts and how they functioned in culture, from prehistoric cave paintings to the art and architecture of late Medieval Europe.
 The course concentrates on the Western tradition of painting, sculpture, and architecture.
 Offered each fall.